stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 Next we implement convenience methods to bind specific types of event to methods with the appropriate signature.

-Generally button events will be bound to a `void` method without any parameters:
+Generally button events will either be bound to a simple `void` method without parameters:

 ```java
 public void bind(Button button, Runnable handler) {